 Foundation design parameters are determined based on geotechnical analysis of field and laboratory data, taking into consideration loads from the tower itself and associated loads such as wind and ice.
 Using the design information, the railroads are able to construct a means to communicate from the cellular towers with the dependability that is essential to the safe transport of freight and passengers.

 At times, the Terracon team may be challenged to help a client bring a tower on-line in a short amount of time because an essential upgrade requirement is needed.
 That is where Terracon has become a trusted partner to the rail industry.
-Our nationwide network of more than 150 offices serving all 50 states with internally operated drill rigs and laboratories helps to meet these challenges by producing these reports quickly and efficiently.
+Our nationwide network of more than 175 locations serving all 50 states with internally operated drill rigs and laboratories helps to meet these challenges by producing these reports quickly and efficiently.